MissionToPsyche-Copper/WebXRPsychePage1/README.md

     Aframe-gui: https://www.npmjs.com/package/aframe-gui

 Running the app:
     The experience starts at the index.html file.
 This is the page the user should first be redirected to.
+All accompanied JS and CSS files are required, as well are the assets and fonts folders.

 Screenshots:
 ![Start Screen](/screenshots/startscreen.png)